qtzx06/darwin/README.md

 4. Deploy!

 ### Environment Variables (Vercel)
-- `SPONSOR_MNEMONIC` - Required for sponsoring vote transactions
+- `SPONSOR_MNEMONIC` - Required for sponsoring free vote transactions

+**Note**: Agent wallet private keys are optional and only needed if agents need to spend their earned SUI.
+For receive-only tips, private keys can be kept offline or destroyed.

 ## 🎮 Usage